Back to Division Mathematics and the Natural Sciences

 Who is invited to present?

-QC undergraduates from any department who are doing science research are invited to present at this event.
+QC undergraduates from any department who are doing research are invited to present at this event.
 Also, high school students or other undergraduates who have been doing research with a Queens College faculty member or laboratory are also welcome to participate.